Active-duty U.S. troops are now just feet away from migrants in Texas

 The troops were assigned to the facility to provide welfare checks on the migrants, but the officials say that has evolved into a continual presence watching over them.

-The troops are not armed and are supposed to refer problems to CBP officials rather than interact with the migrants, say the officials, but they are permitted to respond to situations that require immediate medical attention.
+The troops are not armed and are supposed to refer problems to Customs and Border Protection officials rather than interact with the migrants, the officials say, but they are permitted to respond to situations that require immediate medical attention.

-Active-duty troops are barred from performing law enforcement functions inside the U.S. by the Posse Comitatus Act, a federal law enacted in 1878 that prohibits the government from using military forces to act as a police force within U.S. borders.
+Active-duty troops are barred from performing law enforcement functions inside the United States by the Posse Comitatus Act, a federal law enacted in 1878 that prohibits the government from using military forces to act as a police force within U.S. borders.

-Rep. John Garamendi, D-Calif., who chairs the House Armed Services Committee Subcommittee on Readiness, says having active duty troops monitor migrants is "teetering on the edge of the posse comitatus law."
+Rep. John Garamendi, D-Calif., who chairs the House Armed Services Committee's Subcommittee on Readiness, says having active-duty troops monitor migrants is "teetering on the edge of the Posse Comitatus law."

 "It's not the role of the U.S. military to be a prison guard," he said.
 "This is certainly mission creep" and could put U.S. military service members "in a precarious legal situation."

-Under federal law the troops can only support law enforcement, said a former U.S. defense official, and monitoring migrants is "probably a bridge too far."
+Under federal law, the troops can only support law enforcement, a former U.S. defense official said, and monitoring migrants is "probably a bridge too far."

-If they respond to a fight, said the former official, they're playing a different role than is legally permitted, "They should be way behind the fence of the border to help CBP," said the ex-official.
+If they respond to a fight, the former official said, they're playing a different role than is legally permitted.
+"They should be way behind the fence of the border to help CBP," the ex-official said.

 John Cornelio, spokesperson for the U.S. military's Northern Command, said that interaction between the troops and migrants "is limited as much as possible."

-"At the Donna Facility specifically," said Cornelio, "unarmed military personnel monitor the migrants for signs of medical distress, possibility for unrest, unusual behavior and unresponsiveness.
+"At the Donna facility specifically," Cornelio said, "unarmed military personnel monitor the migrants for signs of medical distress, possibility for unrest, unusual behavior and unresponsiveness.
 In the event of a medical emergency or other reportable event, our military personnel immediately notify CBP personnel on-site who respond to the incident or event in question."

 "Monitoring the wellness of migrants is not a law enforcement function, and this activity has been reviewed by our legal staff to ensure compliance with the Posse Comitatus Act and applicable law.
 CBP personnel are always present to provide force protection, physical security and perform their law enforcement duties."